rustyrussell/lightning/doc/TOR.md

 2 	c-lightning has a public IP address and a fixed TOR hidden service address that is persistent
 	so that external users can connect to this node.

-3 	c-lightning has a public IP address and not fixed TOR service address that (changes at each restart)
+3 	c-lightning has a public IP address and not fixed TOR service address that (changes at each restart
-	so that external users can connect to this node by TOR and IP
+	and that vanish at restart of tor) so that external users can connect to this node by TOR and IP

 4 	c-lightning has no public IP address, but has a fixed TOR hidden service address that is persistent